LivePersonInc/developer-center/pages/Documents/ContactCenterManagement/UsersAPI/overview.md

 		* **OAuth 2.0 Client Credentials flow** — [follow the instructions](oauth-2-0-client-credentials.html), to register an OAuth 2.0 application and generate a JWT access token **(Using version 2 of the Authorization API)**.

 		{: .important}
-	When registering an OAuth 2.0 application for using the Users API, use the 'users.read' and 'users.write' scopes
+	When registering an OAuth 2.0 application for using the Users API, use the “users.read” and “users.write” scopes

 3. Note the [API terms of use](https://www.liveperson.com/policies/apitou).